Vote for Art

-The Mint Museum is inviting the public and the tens of thousands of visitors during the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.
+The Mint Museum invited the public and the tens of thousands of visitors during the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.

 “Vote for Art” is a project aimed at educating the public on both the electoral process and the process of building upon a world-class art collection.
 The Mint has put six specially-chosen works of art on view in the museum and allow the public to cast votes on their three favorites.
 The museum will acquire the winner or winners and add them to its permanent collection.